Junon72/MyTimeApp/README.md

 - both can be done by clicking the Clone or download button found at the upper right side corner of the Repository menu.
 - clicking the button opens a dialogue, where the URL to the project can be copied.
 It is also possible to open the project in desktop or download the file in ZIP form.
 - the URL address can be accessed, for example, from your preferred IDE bash terminal to clone the Repository to your IDE workspace.

-### Using console

-The application can be consumed as such, but for my own learning purposes I built in explanatory logs that are accessible via the developer tools console.
-The logs are designed to explain the intended workings of the application for learning and for entertainment.

-To access the console in Chrome you can use (alt + cmd + i) for Mac or (ctrl + shift + i) for Windows to open the development tools.
-Then select Console from the Dev Tools menu.

-To access the console in Firefox you can use (alt + cmd + k) for Mac or (Ctrl + Shift + k) for Windows to directly open the development tools console.

-To clear the local storage from the stored data you can use `localStorage.clear();` command.
-This will reset the saved project data and results different log information.

 ## Caution for security